divyam29/Tech-blog/README.md

-# Flask-sample-blog
+# Tech-Blog
-This is my first website with complete backend
+This is my first website with complete backend using flask and python.